RUN-Collaborations/font-select-rcl/README.md

 # Project Status
 Under review.

-For an example of where this is headed, see the "Set Font" dropdowns at [simple-usfm-alignment-prototype.netlify.app](https://simple-usfm-alignment-prototype.netlify.app/).

 # To Do
- * Further simplify styleguide
+ * Show props with hooks in styleguide
- * Add more reference implementations
+ * Add a TW3 reference implementations
- * Separate web fonts as an app concern

 ## Built With